1992–93 Olympique de Marseille season

 During the 1992–93 French football season, Olympique de Marseille competed in French Division 1.

 Season summary

-Marseille won French Division 1, and also became the first (and, to date, only) French club to win the European Cup defeating A.C.
+Marseille won French Division 1, and also became the first French club to win the European Cup defeating in the final A.C.
 Milan 1–0.
 However, it was later revealed that midfielder Jean-Jacques Eydelie had (on behalf of the Marseille board) bribed Valenciennes players Jorge Burruchaga, Christophe Robert and Jacques Glassman to lose the last match of the season, which Marseille needed to win the secure the French title, so that Marseille could win the match without much exertion ahead of the Champions League final.
 The scandal saw Marseille stripped of their title, relegated to Division 2 and banned from defending the Champions League or competing in the European Super and Intercontinental Cups, although they were allowed to remain European champions.